 Why is cover art so important?

-What is the benefit of professional book cover art?
+What are the other benefits of nicely designed book cover art?

 Will professional book cover art actually help me sell more copies?

-What should I look for in my ideal professional designer?
+What should I look for in a professional designer?

 The three main factors in picking a designer are genre, budget, and taste.

 Even if a designer has a 10-page-long resume, bestselling clients, and impeccable technique — if they don’t have experience in your genre, there’s no guarantee that they’ll deliver you the most appropriate design.
 If you are searching on Reedsy, you can filter your results by genre.